-Criteria Full Marks Partial Marks Partial Marks No Marks Total Criteria Points Student answers all three questions two questions Student does not Length 5 Points Answers are 200-25 0 Points Answers are not length 200-250 words in 5
+Criteria Full Marks Partial Marks Partial Marks No Marks Total Criterial Points Student answers all 30 Points Student answers two questions correctly Student answers one question correctly 0 Points Student does not answer any questions correctly Length 5 Points Answers are 200-250 v 0 Points Answers are not 200-25 0 words in length 5

-- 1. Please explain the major findings of the Section 232 national security investigation in the US steel sec in 2018.
+- 1. Please explain the major findings of the Section 232 national security investigation in the US steel sector in 2018.
 Please include reasons, why the US chooses to argue national security. - 2.
 Please explain two specific examples of Trade War retaliation in the agricultural sector.
-Please inclures reasons, why this particular sector is affected by retaliation. - 3.
-Please explain two specific mechanisms of Chinese IPR violations argued by the US in Battle No 3 of Trade War.
+Please include reasons, why this particular sector is affected by retaliation. - $3. \ Please \ explain \ two \ specific \ mechanisms \ of \ Chinese \ IPR \ violations \ argued \ by \ the \ US \ in \ Battle \ No \ 3 \ of \ the \ Trade \ War.$